aws-samples/aws-database-acceleration-toolkit/docs/deployment_using_existing_jenkins.md

    <img src="../docs/images/jenkins/setup-jenkin9.png" width="400" height="500" />

-### 2. Configure DAT pipelines for examples in Jenkins
+### Step 4: Configure DAT pipelines for examples in Jenkins

 1. Navigate to `Dashboard` in Jenkins. you will see `Seed job` pipeline created by default.
 It is used to setup `example` pipelines.
 2. Schedule a build for `Seed Job` by clicking green button.
 Job takes 2-5 seconds to complete and you will see addtional pipelines on the console.